-We are unable to accurately predict the full impact that COVID-19 will have due to numerous uncertainties, including the duration and nature of the outbreak, actions that may be taken by governmental authorities, the impact to the business of our customers and partners and other factors identified in Part II, Item 1A "Risk Factors" in this Form 10-Q. We will continue to evaluate the scope and extent of the impact to our business, consolidated results of operations, and financial condition.
+In March 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic, which continues to impact the U.S. and the world.
+We are unable to accurately predict the full impact that COVID-19 will have due to numerous uncertainties, including the duration of the outbreak, actions that may be taken by governmental authorities, the impact to the business of our customers and partners, the risk of additional, currently-unknown COVID-19 variations necessitating further measures to mitigate risk and seek to protect employee and vendor health and safety, and other factors identified in Part II, Item 1A "Risk Factors" in this Form 10-Q. We will continue to evaluate the scope and extent of the impact to our business, consolidated results of operations, and financial condition.